Visit the School of Management's 2020 Free Tax Preparation website for dates, times, locations, maps and instructions.

-In 2015, more than 200 IRS-certified accounting students from the University at Buffalo School of Management brought $1.28 million back into the Buffalo community through the Volunteer Income Tax Assistance (VITA) program.
-More than $398,000 of the total was a result of the Earned Income Credit, which assists low-income families.
+In 2019, 122 IRS-certified accounting students from the University at Buffalo School of Management brought nearly $886,000 back into the Buffalo community through the Volunteer Income Tax Assistance (VITA) program.
+A significant porting of that was a result of the Earned Income Credit, which assists low-income families.

-Western New York residents and students are encouraged to take advantage of this free service, which, by IRS estimates, can save taxpayers between $100 and $300 in preparation fees.
+Western New York residents and students are encouraged to take advantage of this free service, which, by IRS estimates, can save taxpayers $100 to $300 in preparation fees.

-Over the past eight years, School of Management student volunteers have brought more than $8 million in tax refunds back into the community by preparing nearly 6,400 tax returns.
-More than $1.78 million was from the Earned Income Credit, helping families most in need of support.
+Cumulatively, School of Management student volunteers for the VITA program have brought more than $12 million in tax refunds back into the community by preparing more than 9,600 tax returns.
+Approximately $2.6 million was from the Earned Income Credit, helping families most in need of support.